silvandiepen/iconator/README.md

 | appDescription      | `NULL`               | App description used in meta tags.                                                                                     |
 | logging             | `[]`                 | Logging can be slightly altered, you can give no options for default and `silent`,`inline` and debug.                  |

 ### Logging

-Logging can be slightly altered, you can give no options for default and `silent`,`inline` or debug.
+Logging can be slightly altered, you can give no options for default and `silent`,`inline`, `minimal` or `debug`.

 By default the logging will be complete, this shows all information.

 **debug**
 Debug will show some more extra information.